smittytone/PreviewYaml/README.md

 ## Source Code ##

 This repository contains the primary source code for *PreviewYaml*.
-Certain graphical assets and data files are not included, but are required to build the application.
-To build *PreviewYaml* from scratch, you will need to examine the source code and add these files yourself.
+Certain graphical assets, code components and data files are not included.
+To build *PreviewYaml* from scratch, you will need to add these files yourself or remove them from your fork.

+The files `REPLACE_WITH_YOUR_FUNCTIONS` and `REPLACE_WITH_YOUR_CODES` must be replaced with your own files.
+The former will contain your `sendFeedback(_ feedback: String) -> URLSessionTask?` function.
+The latter your Developer Team ID, used as the App Suite identifier prefix.

+You will need to generate your own `Assets.xcassets` file containing the app icon and an `app_logo.png` file.

+You will need to create your own `new` directory containing your own `new.html` file.

 ## Contributions ##